graphcommerce-org/graphcommerce/docs/content/getting-started/start-building.md

 need.
 For example, if you want to display a certain category property, then you can update a query.

+- In /graphql/CategoryPage.graphql, `...CategoryQueryFragment` is included as a fragment
+- In CategoryQueryFragment.graphql,

+  > To find the location of the fragment `...CategoryQueryFragment`, use your
+  > IDE's feature to search files by name (Vscode cmd/ctrl + Shift + o) and type
+  > `CategoryQueryFragment.graphql`.
+It's located in the directory:
+  > /node_modules/@graphcommerce/magento-category/queries/

 ## Interactive GraphQL interface

 You can explore the Storefront API and run test queries in your GraphCommerce